jamesward/play2torial/JAVA.md

 Now push this applicaiton to Heroku:

     git push heroku master

+Heroku will build the app with SBT and then run it on a [dyno](https://devcenter.heroku.com/articles/dynos).

 Open the application, now running on the cloud, in your browser: